jsohndata/project-modal-m4/README.md

 # Project: Bootstrap 5 Modal
-Modal made with bootstrap 5 using vanilla javascript (#iceicebaby) no jQuery.
+Modal made with Bootstrap 5 using vanilla javascript (#iceicebaby) no jQuery.

 ## Function
 **Onload**